Identifying a characterized energy level structure of higher charmonium well matched to the peak structures in $e^+e^-\to \pi^+ D^0 D^{*-}$: The three-body decay behaviors of higher vector charmonia

-{ \it The three-body $D D^{*}\pi$ decay behaviors of higher vector charmonia}.--- In this section, our attention turns to the examination of the three-body $\pi^+ D^0 D^{*-}$ decay behaviors of higher vector charmonia.
-The fitted $R_i=\Gamma_{e^+e^-}^{\psi_i}\mathcal{B}(\psi_i\to\pi^+ D^0 D^{*-})$ directly quantifies the magnitude of the intermediate charmonium contribution.
-Thus, this physical quantity encodes important information for understanding the properties of higher charmonium states.
-Very interestingly, one can find that the magnitudes of $R_i$ for $i=\psi(4040)$, $\psi(4220)$, $\psi(4415)$ and $\psi(4500)$ are approximately close to the range of $1.0\sim3.0$ eV as listed in Table \ref{table:parameter}, while the $R_{\psi(4380)}=19.0\pm4.6$ eV is significantly larger.
-For probing this phenomenon, we need to quantitatively calculate the three-body $D D^{*}\pi$ decay behaviors of higher charmonia.
-The decay processes of $\psi \to D \bar{D}^{*}\pi+c.c. $ are generally achieved via the direct coupling and two kinds of cascade decays from intermediate charmed meson states, i.e., $\psi \to D \bar{D}^{***} +c.c. \to D (\bar{D}^{***}\to \bar{D}^{*}\pi) +c.c. $ and $\psi \to D^* \bar{D}^{**} +c.c.\to D^* (\bar{D}^{**}\to \bar{D}\pi)+c.c. $, where $\bar{D}^{***}$ or $\bar{D}^{**}$ is the allowed intermediate charmed meson state.
+The decay of $\psi \to D \bar{D}^{*}\pi+c.c. $ is generally achieved via the direct coupling and two kinds of cascade decays from intermediate charmed meson states, i.e., $\psi \to D \bar{D}^{***} +c.c. \to D (\bar{D}^{***}\to \bar{D}^{*}\pi) +c.c. $ and $\psi \to D^* \bar{D}^{**} +c.c.\to D^* (\bar{D}^{**}\to \bar{D}\pi)+c.c. $, where $\bar{D}^{***}$ or $\bar{D}^{**}$ is the allowed intermediate charmed meson state.
 Due to the absence of experimental information, it is hard to quantitatively discuss the direct coupling contribution.
 However, the two-body cascade decay contribution may be enough for us to make a rough discussion on the decay behaviors of $\pi^+ D^0 D^{*-}$ because the summation for theoretical two-body OZI-allowed strong decay widths of many heavy quarkonia are already consistent with the corresponding experimental total widths \cite{Barnes:2005pb,Godfrey:2015dia,Wang:2018rjg}.
 By consulting the two-body open charm decay behaviors of the characterized energy level structures of higher vector charmonia \cite{Wang:2019mhs} and the charmed meson family information \cite{Song:2015fha}, we mainly consider four intermediate charmed meson states, i.e., $D^{***}=D_1(2420), D_1(2430), D_2^*(2460)$ and $D^{**}=D_0^*(2300)$.
-Within the effective Lagrangian approach \cite{Casalbuoni:1996pg}, their corresponding decay amplitudes are written as